maxwell-aladago/lottery_ticket_hypothesis_pytorch/README.md

 The plots below are examples of the plots shown in the paper.
 The plots are for the Lenet300100 model on MNIST at 20% pruning rate.
 See plot_utils.py for details.

-The first plot is a demonstration of the superiority interms of overall training trajectories of lottery tickes.
+The first plot is an example of the superior performs of the lottery tickets

 ![The Lottery Ticket Results for Lenet300100 on MNIST at 20% pruning rate](lt_plot.png)